MBI vs Extended Car Warranty

 - Sold by warranty providers, dealerships, or independent administrators — regulated as service contracts

-- Available for a broader range of vehicles, including used vehicles with higher mileage (eligibility varies by provider)
+- Available for a broader range of vehicles, including used vehicles with higher mileage (eligibility varies by provider; Athena covers vehicles up to 125,000 miles)

 - Tiered coverage: Powertrain, Stated Component, and Exclusionary options